 One of the main issues to recognise and overcome is not taking plastic out of the ocean, but cutting through umpteen levels of bureaucracy, multiplied by 20 countries.
 We would spend more time negotiating with each country to get the bureaucrats to agree on levels of contribution, then on how to deal with the problem, than actually dealing with the problem.

-One possible solution that we are here proposing is to create an Ocean Alliance against plastic, specifically to target the build up of associated problems for our next generations and cut through the red tape to get to the blue tape.
+One possible solution that we were proposing in 2019, was to create an Ocean Alliance against plastic, specifically to target the build up of associated problems for our next generations and cut through the red tape to get to the blue tape.

 By coordinating world efforts cost effectively we may speed up the development of potential solutions.
 Administrative delays are the enemy of progress, only normally cut through in times of war.

 This is a proposal that is designed to reduce the cost of our administration, where applying for grants from different groups is sapping our efforts.
 This is because most application processes are complicated and time consuming, with significant delays between calls and funding - and of course - no guarantee of success.
 We might skip over much of the red-tape by asking countries directly for contributions for membership to an Ocean Alliance.
-We call this our blue tape method.
+We called this the blue tape method.

 We share one ocean and one planet.
 There is no Planet B and there is no Ocean B. We may care to think otherwise, but in the greatest technical challenge we have yet faced as brothers and sisters of planet earth there are no borders.
 What neighbor countries trash today is your pollution problem tomorrow, and what you fail to clean up today as responsible parents is our children's legacy for generations to come.